justarandomgeek/vscode-factoriomod-debug/README.md

 ```

 It specifically looks for `---@narrow` followed by space and an identifier, then does the replacement so that the type is actually used in place, exactly how/where you wrote it.

+**Known Issues:** When renaming the variable the new name gets duplicated on the `---@narrow` line.
+Now sure how to fix this yet